-It is an undeniable reality that smart technology has become the hub of personal communication, tying together a consumer’s social life, work life, entertainment, finance and other various areas.
+It is an undeniable reality that smart technology has become the hub of personal communication, tying together social life, work life, entertainment, finance and other various areas.
 Reliance on an “always-on” lifestyle has changed consumer behavior and expectations, offering new opportunities for companies that want to deepen their relationship with the hyper-connected consumer.
-Yet, despite all this incredible integration, connected devices, as a category, have still been struggling to find traction.
+Yet, despite all this incredible integration, connected devices, as a category, are still struggling to find traction.

 The Frustrations We Need to Solve Start with Basic Connectivity

 It seems counter-intuitive, but, as connectivity has increased, consumer enthusiasm around connected devices has decreased.
 Some of this may be traced back to the frustrations of early adopters and unclear benefits from manufacturers for a product that came with a premium price tag.

 Across all categories, more than a third (36%) of consumers who bought a connected product failed to connect it to their network.
 When asked why, the most common answer was they didn’t know how.
 This inability to connect products to WiFi, therefore preventing technology from being truly “smart,” triggers a cascade of consequences for connected living companies, including: